 Step 1: Set Clear Expectations for Everyone Involved in the Reviews

 Think of it as laying the groundwork.
-When everyone knows what’s expected of them, it makes the whole performance review process smoother and less stressful.
+When everyone knows what’s expected of them, the whole performance review process is smoother and less stressful.
 Plus, it ensures fairness.

 Actionable Steps: